I treat people who are struggling with: Anxiety, depression, trauma, spiritual issues, parenting, military adjustment, etc.

 Cesar graduated with a Master of Science in Clinical Mental Health Counseling and is training to become a Licensed Professional Counselor in the State of Illinois.

-Additionally, he holds a Bachelor of Arts in Philosophy (BA), a Bachelor of Theology (ThB), a Master of Divinity (M.Div), and a Doctorate in Ministry (DMin) in Pastoral Care.
+Additionally, he holds a Bachelor of Arts in Philosophy (BA), a Bachelor of Theology (ThB), and a Master of Divinity (M.Div).

 He has years of experience working with the military, veterans, and civilian populations, having served in the US Army as a clinical combat chaplain (MOS 56A7S) and assigned to reserve and active duty positions at the Battalion, Brigade, and Division levels where he was given responsibilities with the army’s suicide and substance abuse prevention programs.
 He received training in Acceptance Commitment Therapy (ACT), Applied Suicide Intervention Skills (ASIST), and Moral Injury/Spiritual Resiliency and Reintegration at the US Army Medical Department Center and School in Fort Sam Houston, Texas.